CHRISTOPHER MATTHEWS PUBLISHING

 Are you a self-publishing company or a vanity press?

 Neither.
 FIRESIDE, CMP and Soul Fire Press are the hybrid divisions of First Steps Publishing.
-Self-publishing companies generally will publish whatever is submitted to them, regardless of writing quality, careless editing, poor cover design and unprofessional interior design.
+Self-publishing companies will generally publish whatever is submitted to them, regardless of writing quality, careless editing, poor cover design and unprofessional interior design.
 We have over 40 years of publishing and design experience.
 We know what differentiates a self-published book from a book that is well-written and exhibits professional quality publishing.
 Hybrid publishing is an emerging choice for writers whose work is well done, but who have found getting an agent or a traditional publisher almost impossible to give them a chance, and who have no interest in going the self-publishing route.

 What is Hybrid Publishing?
 How is it different from self-publishing and traditional publishing?